qt-learning/2D-UI-Assets/README.md

 # 2D-UI-Assets
-These are the images used in "Creating your first functioning 2D UI" course.
+These are the images used in "Introduction to 2D UI design with Qt Design Studio" course.

 You can download the assets by selecting the green button "Code" -> Download ZIP.